Your Glasgow ERP knows what the job shipped for, never what it should have been quoted at

 Exactly what you get

 A working ERP where the estimate is a first-class part of the system, not a spreadsheet bolted on.
 You get a structured estimating engine built around how your shop actually prices a weldment or an event build, each quote line wired to live timesheet and supplier actuals, subcontract and CIS tracking against budget, and a daily margin view per job.
 The books, purchasing, and shop floor finally agree on one number.
-Adjacent to this build, most Glasgow firms also scope an inventory management system for steel and consumables, business intelligence dashboards for win-rate and margin trends, and a project management layer for multi-trade scheduling.
+Adjacent to this build, most Glasgow firms also scope an inventory management system for steel and consumables, business intelligence (BI) dashboards for win-rate and margin trends, and a project management layer for multi-trade scheduling.

 How to choose a developer in Glasgow